evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro/_index.md

 You can choose between 12 different paint colors when ordering this model.
 Additionally, you can choose between 5 wheels with sizes from 19 to 21 inches.

-The car has four regular doors and a tailgate.
-You can choose an option to have the tailgate electrically powered.
-You can also have the tailgate with a kick sensor, making it possible to open it by just kicking the foot under the tailgate.
+You can choose an option to have the liftgate electrically powered.
+You can also have the liftgate with a kick sensor, making it possible to open it by just kicking the foot under the tailgate.

 There is only one roof for this model.
 The standard is just a regular roof.